Perhaps you’ve heard that “content is king.” Maybe you’ve even heard of inbound marketing.

 Try not to focus on keywords or other ranking signifiers during the writing stage.
 Remember, you want people to read and enjoy the content first and foremost.
 Search engines should be an afterthought during the writing process.

 Put yourself in the reader’s shoes.
 Think about why they would search for a topic, and what they would want to read in response to that search query.
+Then produce a piece of high-quality content that satisfies search intent and that will entice the reader to share.

 If you’re new to blogging, read this guide on how to write your first blog post.